-But some researchers are concerned that the coronavirus can also be transported through the air in tiny particles called aerosols.
+But some researchers fear coronavirus can also be transported through the air in tiny particles called aerosols.

-If that is the case, then the flow of wind from someone's breath could carry the virus over longer distances.
+If true, then the flow of wind from someone's breath could carry the virus over longer distances.

-And a study carried out at hospitals in China, which found traces of coronavirus in Covid-19 wards and intensive care units, estimated that 4m was a better safe distance.
+And a study carried out in Chinese hospitals which found traces of coronavirus in Covid-19 wards and intensive care units, estimated that 4m was a better safe distance.

-But for the US Centers for Disease Control, the role of aerosols in spreading the virus is "currently uncertain".
+But the US Centers for Disease Control says the role of aerosols in spreading the virus is "currently uncertain".

 And what's still not known is whether any virus that spreads further than 2m can still be infectious.